-Our expenditures on current and future clinical development programs, particularly our CAP-1002 and cenderitide programs are expected to be substantial and to increase in relation to our available capital resources.
-However, these planned expenditures are subject to many uncertainties, including the results of clinical trials and whether we develop any of our drug candidates with a partner or independently.
+Our expenditures on current and future clinical development programs, particularly our CAP-1002, Cenderitide and exosomes programs are expected to be substantial and to increase in relation to our available capital resources.
+However, these planned expenditures are subject to many uncertainties, including the results of clinical trials and whether we develop any of our product candidates with a partner or independently.
 As a result, we cannot predict with any significant degree of certainty the amount of time which will be required to complete our clinical trials, the costs of completing research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
-The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during manufacturing, clinical development and a variety of other factors, including:
+The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during manufacturing and clinical development and as a result of a variety of other factors, including:

-- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - · the number of sites included in the trials; - the rates of patient recruitment and enrollment; - · the duration of patient treatment and follow-up; - the costs of manufacturing our drug candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.
+- the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our product candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.

 Grant Income.
-Grant income for the three months ended September 30, 2014 and 2013 was approximately \$0.3 million and \$0.1 million, respectively.
-This increase in grant income in the third quarter of 2014 as compared to the third quarter of 2013 is primarily related to the Bridge grant awarded by the NIH for the planned DYNAMIC clinical trial, which began incurring expenditures in the third quarter of 2014.
+Grant income for the three months ended September 30, 2015 and 2014 was approximately \$0.4 million and \$0.3 million, respectively.
+This increase in grant income of approximately \$0.1 million in the third quarter of 2015 as compared to the third quarter of 2014 is due to the timing of disbursements in accordance with the estimated costs associated with the DYNAMIC project.

-Grant income for the nine months ended September 30, 2014 and 2013 was approximately \$0.3 million and \$0.5 million, respectively.
-This decrease in grant income in the first nine months of 2014 as compared to the first nine months of 2013 is primarily due to Capricor's previously awarded grants, which were active in early 2013 through late 2013, at which time the grants reached the end of their respective project periods.
-Conversely, the only grant in 2014, the Bridge grant, began incurring expenditures in the third quarter of 2014.
+Grant income for the nine months ended September 30, 2015 and 2014 was approximately \$1.5 million and \$0.3 million, respectively.
+This increase in grant income in the first nine months of 2015 as compared to the same period of 2014 is due to the timing of disbursements under our grant through the NIH for expenses incurred in the first nine months of 2015 for our DYNAMIC clinical trial which was commencing in the third quarter of 2014.

 Collaboration Income.
-As a result of the Janssen Agreement, collaboration income for the three months ended September 30, 2014 and 2013 was approximately \$1.0 million and \$0, respectively.
-The increase in collaboration income in the three months ended September 30, 2014 as compared to the same period in 2013 is due to the fact that the Janssen Agreement was entered into with Janssen in late 2013, and a payment of \$12.5 million was received by Capricor pursuant to the terms of the Janssen Agreement during the first quarter of 2014.
-A ratable portion of the payment to Capricor was recognized during the three months ended September 30, 2014.
+As a result of the Janssen Agreement, collaboration income for the three months ended September 30, 2015 and 2014 was approximately \$0.9 million and \$1.0 million, respectively.
+A ratable portion of the payment to Capricor was recognized in both the three months ended September 30, 2015 and September 30, 2014 under the terms of the Janssen Agreement.
+The Company periodically reviews the estimated performance period of the Janssen Agreement based on the estimated progress of its project with Janssen.